Let’s look at the current financial landscape

 This is the main issue Open Banking sought out to tackle

-Banks are sitting on vast amounts of data, yet they are not able to leverage it effectively in order to drive their business forward.
+Banks are sitting on vast amounts of data, yet they are not able to leverage it effectively to drive their business forward.

-Why? probably due to the fact that they only harvest data within their ecosystem, yet with multi-banked customers being the norm, that data does not offer a true representation of a customer.
+Why? probably because they only harvest data within their ecosystem, yet with multi-banked customers being the norm, that data does not offer a true representation of a customer.

 Notably, banks have traditionally viewed the custody and protection of their clients’ customers’ data as a responsibility, more akin to a stewardship role versus an asset to be analyzed and understood to offer a more personalized and relevant service to their customers.
 Data sharing in financial services has traditionally been extremely laborious, with little real benefit to the user.
 It tends to be risk- and permission-based, with required audit trails, and subject to heavy regulation and risk management.
 If done well, however, it can deliver true value to users in a highly secured fashion through enhanced know-your-customer capabilities, identity validation, and fraud detection.